Grand Canyon Railway 4960: Grand Canyon Railway ownership

-With Gary Bensman leaving his Casad shop, a group of GCR workforces led by Robert Franzen began to prepare No. 4960 to be moved out of Casad Industrial Park, but NS informed them that they would not ship the locomotive, due to pits being discovered in its axles.
-All of No. 4960's wheels were removed and shipped to NS' Birmingham shop to be reworked.
-The original plans for the restoration were to have No. 4960 retain its CB&Q livery—with a new tender being installed—and to enter service for GCR by July 4, 1990, before gradually receiving mechanical improvements in ensuing years.
-Unexpected problems with the axles and wheels led to repairs on them taking a number of months to complete.
+The original plans for No. 4960's restoration were to have it retain its CB&Q livery—with a new tender being installed—and to enter service for GCR by July 4, 1990, before gradually receiving mechanical improvements in ensuing years.
+With Gary Bensman relocating his contracting shop, a group of GCR workforces led by Robert Franzen began to prepare No. 4960 to be moved out of Casad Industrial Park, but NS informed them that they would not ship the locomotive, due to pits being discovered in its axles.
+All of No. 4960's wheels were removed and shipped to NS' workshop in Irondale, Alabama to be reworked.
+Further unexpected problems with the axles and wheels led to repairs on them taking a number of months to complete.
 The owners of Casad became impatient about the wheel-less 4960's prolonged storage status in New Haven, so they later threatened to scrap the locomotive, if GCR did not remove it within thirty days.
 As a last resort, Franzen and his crew opted to cut the boiler from the frame to ship No. 4960 in separate pieces via flatcars to Williams, and the original smokebox was consequently damaged beyond salvaging.

 Restoration work on No. 4960 for GCR officially began in the fall of 1993, and Franzen, who succeeded Bensman as GCR's CMO, was to lead the process.
 The shopforces of GCR were determined that when restored, No. 4960 would pull more cars than Nos.
 18 and 29 could, and Franzen opted to give the locomotive a full-fledged rebuild to allow it to run for many miles with minimal required maintenance.
-The part of the locomotive that was the most extensively-reconditioned was the boiler; all of the flues, tubes, both flue sheets, and parts of the firebox were replaced with newly-welded duplicates.
-The boiler also received mechanical upgrades No. 4960 did not previously have, including the addition of eight transverse arch tubes inside the firebox, and the addition of a custom-made smokebox.
+The part of the locomotive that was the most extensively-reconditioned was the boiler; all of the flues, tubes, both flue sheets, parts of the firebox, and nearly the entire cab were replaced with newly-fabricated duplicates.
+The boiler also received mechanical upgrades No. 4960 did not previously have, including the addition of eight transverse arch tubes inside the firebox, and a slightly smaller custom-made smokebox.